ceers/ceers-nircam/stage3.md

 * Input/output: provide the relative (or absolute) paths to the directory containing the input calibrated files and the directory for the output, corrected images.
 Default is `calibrated` for both.
-* Provide the directory containing the saved Tweakreg asdf files if the WCS in the input images has not already been updated/tweaked
+* Provide the directory containing the saved TweakReg asdf files if the WCS in the input images has not already been updated/tweaked
 * Provide the file suffixes for the input images (default = 'crf'), the output 2D background subtracted images ('bkgsub1'), and the output